huBioinfo/CytoCommunity/README.md

 ![header](support/logo.png)

-# CytoCommunity: a deep graph learning approach for identification of tissue cellular neighborhoods based on cell types and cell spatial distributions
+# CytoCommunity: a deep graph learning approach for identification of tissue cellular neighborhoods based on cell phenotypes and cell spatial distributions

 ## Contents